Global Health Certificate

 - ethics and global health

-- the global cultural, religious and historical contexts of health, disease and health care
+- the global cultural, religious, environmental and historical contexts of health, disease and health care

-There are many complementary majors to the global health certificate, including nursing, biology or biochemistry on a pre-med track, conservation and environmental science, geography, global studies, political science, religious studies and many more.
+There are many complementary majors to the global health certificate, including nursing, and the health sciences, public health, biology or biochemistry on a pre-med track, conservation and environmental science, geography, global studies, political science, religious studies and many more.

 The global health certificate is open to both undergraduates or graduate students and may be earned in conjunction with any UWM degree program.
 Nondegree seeking students are also welcome, including those who previously earned a bachelor’s degree and those who do not hold a bachelor’s degree but who have a strong interest in the subject matter.